Free Fun For Kids!

 - Hand sanitizer will be available in multiple locations at Boarding House Park and at our indoor location at Lowell Memorial Auditorium.

-- Anticipated outdoor attendance will be 400 to 600 per show.
+- Anticipated outdoor attendance will be 300 to 600 per show.
+Boarding House Park capacity is 1800.
 Our indoor location at Lowell Memorial Auditorium has a capacity of 2800, so there will be plenty of room to social distance if a show moves indoors due to bad weather.

 - Attendees are asked to dispose of their own trash to reduce spread of COVID.